keygen-sh/keygen-api/README.md

 If the ELv2 license doesn't work for your company, please [reach out][sales].

+The license is available [here](https://keygen.sh/license/).

+## Contributing

+If you discover an issue, or are interested in a new feature, please open an issue.
+If you want to contribute code, feel free to open a pull request.
+If the PR is substantial, it may be beneficial to open an issue beforehand to discuss.

+The CLA is available [here](https://keygen.sh/cla/).

 ## Security

 We take security at Keygen very seriously.
 We perform annual pen-tests on our code base and infrastructure.
 In addition, we regularly perform code audits.
 Our most recent pen-test was performed by [Greg Molnar](https://greg.molnar.io/security-consultancy/), an OSCP-certified security researcher in the Ruby and Rails community.